 Please read -

-- Swimmers must attend their race briefing.
+- Swimmers must attend their pre-race briefing.
 All race briefings will be held minutes prior to the race warm up.

 - Swimmers must start the race within the designated areas as indicated in the race briefing.